A guide to the best toys for babies six months and older to add variety to your daily play, or adorable toys you’ll definitely want for your newborn 🙂

 I have seen this activity center on display at a couple of baby boutiques, and it’s pretty darling.
 Plus, I trust Skip Hop.

 Now Go Have Fun!

-I didn’t buy these toys all at once.
-I accumulated them a few at a time over several weeks until eventually I realized I needed a few toy bins to contain them all.
-We’re still stacking colorful blocks, shaking the tambourine, and sometimes even gnawing on teethers.
+We’re still stacking colorful blocks, shaking the tambourine, and gnawing on our favorite teethers.
 Though I put “The Farm” away long ago, Jingle Pig and Mirror Cow escaped.
 They too must have been a little bored.
 They found a new home in the toy bin, mixed in with all the shiny new things.